 They kept on reminding me on my sweets intake as it might lead me to diabetes however my count is still good during my last check up.
 Let’s just say this happens to be my “cheat day”, besides I don’t normally devoured on sweets like candies or chocolates like most people do.
 So I guess, I’m off the hook. =)

-Like the usual Summer get-aways, we were also able to dip in cold waters, played and had fun in the waters with my colleagues.
-Add a lively “Good morning!” from my boss surely completed one of my best weekends.
+Like the usual Summer get-aways, we were also able to dip in cold waters, played and had so much fun with my colleagues.
+Add a lively “Good morning!” from my boss surely completed one of my best weekends. =)

 I am not much of a professional food critic.
-Though the food that they served is not too extra-ordinary (something you can also eat in the city), it’s just that you can be certain that they’re fresh (Fish and vegees).
-Hons’ blue marlin was the best.
+Though the food that they served is not too extra-ordinary (something you can also eat in the city), it’s just that you can be certain that they’re fresh (fish and vegees).
+Like the blue marlin was the best.
 My Aunt’s cream dory is also okay and tasty and creamy, mama’s salad is crisp and truly fresh, my son’s 2 orders of pizza (pepperoni and all meat), are like home-made pizza.
 Crust is not that thick and not that thin as well.
-My carbonara, I mean the pasta carbonara which I ordered for myself isn’t at par with my own carbonara (Blog about my carbonara to follow!).
+My carbonara, I mean the pasta carbonara which I ordered for myself isn’t at par with my own carbonara (blog about my carbonara to follow and the ingreidients that I used).
 Nevertheless, I enjoyed it too.
 Of course, I would not miss my blueberry cheesecake.
 The usual.
-Only that they decorate the plate with chocolate syrup which prevents me from destroying the swirls (Obsessive/Compulsive at times), and we also got something like brownies topped with several kinds of nuts.
+Only that they decorated the plate with chocolate syrup which prevents me from destroying the swirls (Obsessive/Compulsive at times), and we also got something like brownies topped with several kinds of nuts.

-What’s surprising with this cafe, on a Saturday, at past 1pm, they are still on queue.
+It didn’t surprise me on that Saturday, at past 1pm, the place is loaded.
 We had to wait for more than 10 minutes to be sitted.
 When I discovered Arabella years ago, they do not have tables outside yet, now, they installed 3 sets of 8 seaters round tables (skirted with white fabric) and other guests are still waiting nearby.
 I think one factor is that Arabella is very visible in almost all of the food blogs in the Philippines.